KennyProgrammer/CTXEngine_CommunityInfo/.github/CreateApplicationTutorial.md

 ...

-ExampleApp::~ExampleApp() {}

 ExampleApp::ExampleApp()
 	: CoreApp()
 {
-   //do some stuff, for example setup static instance.
-See below.
+   //do some stuff, for example setup static instance/reference. see below.
 }

 ...